Subscribe for updates

 Perry has a BS degree in business administration with a marketing concentration from Ithaca College and an MBA/MS accounting degree from the Graduate School of Professional Accounting at Northeastern University in Boston.

-Sauer has taught courses in leadership, strategy, negotiations, and organizational behavior at both the undergraduate and graduate levels.
+His teaching experience includes courses in Leadership, Strategy, Negotiations, and Organizational Behavior at both the undergraduate and graduate levels.
 He also has extensive experience leading executive education workshops and seminars in negotiations, teamwork, and leadership effectiveness for a number of major corporations.

 Sauer graduated with a PhD in management and organizational behavior from Cornell University, where he also earned an MBA and a master's in business and policy administration.
 He also holds a bachelor's degree in aeronautical engineering from Rensselaer Polytechnic Institute.
 Prior to embarking on an academic career, he worked as an organizational change consultant and as a plant manager, after serving for seven years as an armored cavalry officer in the U.S. Army.